 Our model was based on all my experiences – corporately, personally, and philanthropically.
 One mind became two sitting in a Venice café on our Macs, as our vision came alive for a model that we passionately believe can help empower communities (physical, virtual, and like-minded).

 In building multiple brands during our career, I saw independent, small retail as the critical partner in helping develop those brands.
-In the last decade we could see the erosion of small retail and in turn the deterioration of local communities.
+In the last decade, we could see the erosion of small retail and, in turn, the deterioration of local communities.
 I also understood that small business made up over 97% of all business in North America and hired over 70% of the workforce.
-These businesses which had always been the cornerstone of our communities was being decimated by the major players.
+These businesses which had always been the cornerstone of our communities were being decimated by the major players.

 I saw the difficulties of new, innovative products making it to the marketplace and was shocked to understand that the small percentage who had the resources were the only ones making it.

-The consumer is more sensitive to their purchasing power and how they can leverage that.
+The consumer is more sensitive to their purchasing power and how they can leverage that power.

 Technology is our friend, when used in a healthy and democratic way.

-Women-run businesses and female empowerment (not at the expense of men) can really help society flourish.
+Women-run businesses and female empowerment (not at the expense of men) can genuinely help society flourish.

-So, we created the Dept. of GOOD.
+Today, we have brought the Dept. of GOOD to life and we are so proud to share it with you.
 Click here to see how OUR MODEL works.